 We see that until 2008, all monetary aggregates moved largely in tandem.
 But since then, M0 has been on a wholly different trajectory.
 This indicates what economists call "hording": much money is stored as deposits at the ECB by commercial banks.

 Inflation is likely to pick up if and when M1 (and the other aggregates) increase.
 Thus, the following graph shows the growth rates of M1, M2 and M3.
 Lately, the growth rate of all three monetary aggregates was relatively high prior to the surging inflation.
-Put differently, since 2010 we generally see an upward trend in M1, M2, and M3.
+Put differently, since 2010 we generally saw an upward trend in M1, M2, and M3.
 The latest data, in contrast, show a sharp decrease in growth rates.